Parendi: Thousand-Way Parallel RTL Simulation: Evaluation

 \subsection{Verilator's Performance}

-\tabRef{perf_smackdown} shows Verilator's best speedup relative to itself.
-Clearly, Verilator speeds up RTL simulation quite well when the design is large, by more than $20\times$.
-We expand on a few points from \tabRef{perf_smackdown} to better understand interesting trends.
+\tabRef{perf_smackdown} reports Verilator's best speedup relative to itself.
+Verilator benefits from parallelism when a design is large (up to $22\times$ speedup).
+A few points are worth considering:

-\shortparagraph{High sync. cost} \figRef{verilator_sync_cost_is_high} shows that smaller designs only see limited speedups.
-From~\secRef{bsp_t_sync}, we expected this behavior: synchronization cost cancels the gains from parallelism.
+\shortparagraph{Synchronization} \figRef{verilator_sync_cost_is_high} shows that smaller designs see limited speedups.
+Per~\secRef{bsp_t_sync}, we expected this behavior: synchronization cost outweighs the gains of parallelism.

-\shortparagraph{Comm. cost is non-uniform} From~\secRef{bsp_t_sync} and~\figRef{rate_prngs}, we know that large designs are not limited by synchronization cost and \figRef{verilator_comm_cost_is_high} shows Verilator's significant speedup for the largest designs.
-However, on \mAMD, speedups stagger after 8 threads (chiplet boundary), whereas on \mIntel, we see a significant drop after 28 threads (socket boundary).
-Therefore, the non-uniform communication latency within and across these boundaries has a noticeable performance impact and parallel simulators should be aware of them.
+\shortparagraph{Communication is non-uniform} From~\secRef{bsp_t_sync} and~\figRef{rate_prngs}, we see that synchronization does not affect large designs. \figRef{verilator_comm_cost_is_high} shows Verilator achieves significant speedups for large designs.
+However, on \mAMD, speedups fade after 8 threads (chiplet boundary).
+On \mIntel, we see a significant drop after 28 threads (socket boundary).
+The increased communication latency across chip boundaries has a noticeable performance cost, and parallel simulators should be aware of it.

-\shortparagraph{Architecture matters} \figRef{verilator_arch_matters} shows no clear winner between the two machines.
-In general, \mAMD wins for the smaller designs, whereas \mIntel performs better for huge ones up to 28 threads.
-But in some cases, \mAMD shows superlinear gains up to the chiplet boundary.
-Such gains are exciting but not uncommon in RTL simulation: using more cores relieves the private cache and boosts performance~\cite{repcut,manticore_arxiv,DBLP:conf/dac/BeamerD20,DBLP:journals/micro/Beamer20, DBLP:conf/date/LopezParadisLAWMB23}.
-By using more cores, there is more \emph{aggregate} private cache capacity (L1 and L2).
-Therefore, we can essentially fully contain the working set within the private caches and increase simulation speed superlinearly.
-However, ultimately, superlinear gains disappear as we exhaust the cache capacity.
+\shortparagraph{Architecture matters} \figRef{verilator_arch_matters} shows no clear advantage between the two x64 machines.
+In general, \mAMD wins for smaller designs and \mIntel for large ones.
+In some cases, \mAMD shows superlinear improvement up to the chiplet boundary.
+Such gains are exciting but not uncommon in RTL simulation.
+Increasing cores means each core runs less code and accesses less data, reducing pressure on the local cache, which reduces cache misses and provides a performance bonus~\cite{repcut,manticore_arxiv,DBLP:conf/dac/BeamerD20,DBLP:journals/micro/Beamer20, DBLP:conf/date/LopezParadisLAWMB23}.
+However, the superlinear gains disappear when the local caches cannot hold the working set or chip-cross costs diminish the value of increased parallelism.

-Overall, our analysis in ~\secRef{bsp_perf_discussion} assumed a BSP execution model.
-Yet, we can still qualitatively apply it to Verilator (non-BSP), as we showed when $t_{sync}$ and $t_{comm}$ surface as bottlenecks.